olssonm/ampersand/README.md

 ### ✏️ Writing posts

 #### Filename format

 All posts should be stores in your `posts_path`-directory with the filename format of `2021-03-30.my-post.md`, i.e. `{date:Y-m-d}.{slug}.md`.

-The slug is what determins at what URL your post will be available at.
+The slug is what determines at what URL your post will be available at.

 #### Artisan command